‘Stay with me baby’ – from the Walker Brothers to Leanne Jarvis (1966+)

 Specialist digital marketing agencies offer technical platform expertise but not necessarily strategic and message proficiency.
-They are in danger of being left behind, limited in their appreciation of how what they do fits in and inter-relates to marketing world.
-This is compounded by zero appreciation of the brand and the differentiation required.
-Consequently the marketing director must recognise the shifts in media platforms and where agency technical limitations lie.
-The marketing director must fill the gap, champion creativity and lead the brand in all that (s)he does.
+However, they are in danger of being left behind, limited in their appreciation of how what they do fits in and inter-relates to marketing world.
+In particular, this is compounded by zero appreciation of the brand and the differentiation required.
+Consequently, the marketing director must recognise the shifts in media platforms and where agency technical limitations lie.
+Marketing directors must therefore fill the gap, champion creativity and lead the brand in all that they do.

 Plan your marketing not just digital marketing

 It is not only in the message and media platform that the digital world has changed.
 Let us think about media planning.
 At the Marketing Society conference 2013, Chairman of WPP Group, Martin Sorrell gave the best rational for his giant agency group yet… ‘We remain committed to being ‘media neutral’ (2).
 The aim of media neutrality is to select the most cost-effective media to deliver the relevant message to the specific audience at the right time.
-This is a vital function of marketing.
-It is also more relevant than ever.
+While this is a vital function of marketing, it is also more relevant than ever.

 In selling their media platforms to advertisers, agencies and media alike are not unnaturally using data, big data.
-Big data make it more doable than ever.
-As long as it is the right data.
+However, big data only make it doable as long as it is the right data.
 So now with a customer relationship management platform like Marketo (3), the right data can be captured and marketing communications integrated.
-Thus ensuring integrated marketing becomes more achievable.

 Put customers first

 The customer continues to drives all we do in marketing.
-In addition, now that the media is no longer in the hands of media owners but in the hands of customers, means more complex cause and effect relationships.
-The way mobile phones and social media are part of everyday life means that marketing needs to understand these morays and react accordingly.
+The fact that media is in customers’ hands, not the hands of media owners, also means more complex cause and effect relationships.
+So marketers must understand these morays and react accordingly.
 From apps for specific brand and product messages: activities to interact and engage social communities: the blending of blog, forum, network, web site.
 All amplified by text and tweet.
-All this puts renewed emphasis on planning.
-However not media planning in isolation, but in the context of all marketing.
-To build a matrix that fulfils the needs of your brands and only your brands, disavowing the numbers of each individual medium.
+All thus puts renewed emphasis on planning.
+As a result, media planning should take place in the context of all marketing, not in isolation.
+In order to build a media matrix that meets the needs of your brands, and only your brands, disavowing the numbers of each individual medium.

-The challenge for the marketing director is to understand all customer groups and the customer’s journey to discover and build strong brand relationships.
-This means being aware of how they discover, and use brands.
-And also their thoughts and feelings at each stage (not a phrase we in marketing should ever forget!).
+The challenge for the marketing director is therefore to understand all customer groups.
+Also the customer’s journey to discover and build strong brand relationships.
+This means being aware of how they discover, and use brands, and in particular, their thoughts and feelings at each stage.
+This is not a phrase we in marketing should ever forget!
 Through ALL channels.
 Phones, iPads and screens.
-From adaptive responsive web sites, viral this or that, to commercials that recognise fast forwarding, to multi-tasking using a phone or tablet whilst watching TV, to you name it.
-In so doing, you can choose the most cost-effective combination of messages and media to persuade and maximise sales and profitability.
+From adaptive responsive web sites, viral this or that, to commercials that recognise fast forwarding, to multi-tasking using a phone or tablet whilst watching TV, to …. you name it.
+As a result you can choose the most cost-effective combination of messages and media.
+And thus better persuade and boost sales and profitability.

 - Digital marketing is moving back to the marketing function.
-The role of the marketing director will always be to direct marketing.
-There has never been a more important time to be a strategic marketer.
+While the role of the marketing director is always to direct marketing, there has never been a more important time to be a strategic marketer.

-- Examine the role of your agencies and the way your organisation creatively develops both brand and creative consumer messages exploit new opportunities.
+- Examine the role of your agencies; also the way your organisation develops both brand and creative consumer messages and exploits new opportunities.

-- Embrace change, there’s more to come … search fragmentation, specific search media, more miniaturisation, wearable technology, radio frequency identification (RFID) (products with embedded data), multi-platform management.
-Whatever!
+- Embrace change, there’s more to come … search fragmentation, specific search media, more miniaturisation, wearable technology, radio frequency identification (RFID) (products with embedded data), and also multi-platform management.

-Managing Digital Marketing, new Chapter 31 of The Marketing Director’s Handbook is available in digital form.
+Managing Digital Marketing is now available in paperback form.

 (2).
 Martin Sorrell, Speech to the Marketing Society 2013